 Australian Wine Royalty

-It’s true A-lister stuff.
-There aren’t many wines in existence that have reached the dizzying heights of status and collectability as Penfolds Grange.
-It’s undeniably the premier wine of Australia, commanding consistent praise for its quality as well as huge commercial interest due to its historic value.
+It's true A-lister stuff.
+There aren't many wines in existence that have reached the dizzying heights of status and collectability of Penfolds Grange.
+It's undeniably the premier wine of Australia, commanding consistent praise for its quality as well as huge commercial interest due to its historic value.
 Grange prices today can reach up to $50,000 a bottle, far and away more than any other commercially produced Australian wine in history.
 And the legend of the stuff is still growing.

 The History of Grange

 Known until 1989 as "Penfolds Grange Hermitage" (the French made us change it), Australia's most premium wine began as an experiment.
 More than sixty years ago, Max Schubert, the then young Chief Winemaker at Penfolds, set out to create an Australian version of the powerful, long-aging French reds that he had tasted in Bordeaux.

 Beginning with the 1951 vintage, Schubert substituted the Bordeaux staple of Cabernet Sauvignon for South Australian Shiraz, and the tight, subtle French oak for thirsty, broader-grained American barrels.
 He wanted big fruit weight for an Aussie table wine that would be truly premium.

 The result was a lusty, full-bodied and powerfully concentrated red that unfortunately, the Australian wine public was not quite ready for.
 In the early ‘50s, less than 10% of the Aussie market belonged to still table wines, with most drinkers preferring fortified styles.
 The table wines that were made were mostly lighter and less intensely flavoured, and this Penfolds Grange Hermitage was unlike anything produced in Australia before.
 But Grange was about to change the industry forever.
 Australia was about to begin its obsession with buying Penfolds Grange.